Patient stories: two children diagnosed with AADC deficiency

-Following are 2 illustrative examples of children and their journeys leading to a diagnosis of aromatic L-amino acid decarboxylase (AADC) deficiency.*
+Following are four illustrative examples of children and their journeys leading to a diagnosis of aromatic L-amino acid decarboxylase (AADC) deficiency.*

 Of course, every child is different, so each child’s journey can be different.